 |1999-00||16-9||9-3||ECAC Tournament, NEWMAC Tournament|

-Derek DeMasi begins his third season as an assistant men’s basketball coach at Wheaton College in 2013-14.
+Derek DeMasi begins his fourth season as an assistant men’s basketball coach at Wheaton College in 2014-15.

 DeMasi received his bachelor of science in business administration from the University of Rhode Island in May, 2011.
 A four-time Dean’s List student, DeMasi was the head student manager for the Rams baseball team from December 2009-June 2011.
 During that time, he was responsible for the breakdown and compilation of statistical data and video editing while assisting with the coordination of team travel and the development and production of yearly fundraisers.
 DeMasi also managed numerous events, including the annual golf tournament and Autism Awareness Day and organized recruiting information.